mfirulin/stock-order-processor-stream/README.md

 # stock-order-processor-stream
-Stream (and multithreaded) version of the stock order processor.
+Streamed (and multithreaded) version of the stock order processor.